Skip to main content

 └── app.js (~80 lines)

-A complete, working lemonade stand in about 260 lines of code.
+A complete, working chat interface in about 250 lines of code.

 You've completed Stage 1!
 You've built a functional web application using only HTML, CSS, and JavaScript.
 This foundation will make framework concepts much clearer in Stage 3.